Terry had never seen her in his life, but would have known her in a sea of coveralled women.

 Hours later, it was time to resume shift, but first things first.
 Extension 501 was the coffee shack.
 This told him nothing, and he needed to know more.
 A small stack of lockers on B-deck constituted the ladies’ changing room.
 It was off his route, but worth the detour.

 A pair of boots sat in the only occupied niche.
 Also sharing the tiny space were impact gloves, goggles, and a white hardhat with the name Amaka taped across a green-over-blue sticker.
 Interesting.
 The unassuming items told several tales: she was the only female aboard, a local, very tidy, was a “relating thinker” by definition, and was currently off shift—or at least she wasn’t around the work area right now.
 Who knew the Personality Diversity colours they made them wear had any real use?
 She was considerate too.
-He knew this because all his gear was crammed into one locker, even as several others stood empty.
+He knew this because all his gear was also crammed into one locker, even as several others stood empty.
 This was good.
 He’d garnered more intel than he’d hoped for.
 He headed off to begin his shift.

 And thus began a week-long hopelessness consisting of searching, darting eyes which never revealed his mystery lady, leading him to suspect she worked the day shift, or maybe had resumed time-off at home.
 That is, of course, until the day a glance up from his workstation revealed a beauty of unicorn-like magicness striding toward him.
 He’d never seen her in his life, but would have known her in a sea of coveralled women.
 He watched her breathlessly from his console in the doghouse.
 Her steps were careful yet sure, hair safely tucked away inside her hard hat.
 The rig floor was littered with tools and slippery after the fiasco with the mud bucket.
 Dammit, he’d told the lads to start on housekeeping.
 Where the hell were they?
 Coffee break ended five minutes ago.
 A pretty lady was in his domain and the place was a mess.